How To Be More Likable

 In an article full of general points, this one is even vaguer than the rest.
 They might be disorganized at work and careless with money, but at least when it comes to interacting with others likable people have mostly good personalities.
 Their social skills are fairly polished all around, and they don't make as many mistakes in their conversations.
 The socializing-related personality flaws they do have are often milder.
 They also tend to be self-aware of their irksome traits and can put a somewhat charming spin on them.
 For example, if they're a bit opinionated and temperamental, they're able to catch themselves at the start of a rant and poke fun at themselves about what a blowhard hothead they are.
 They're not a jackass who randomly explodes at people with no sense of how tedious they are to be around.

 Naturally, it's not practical to list every possible good and bad character trait you could possibly have or tell you how to overhaul your entire personality.
-All you can do is try to be tuned into your strengths and weaknesses, and work to sand down the parts of you that may be annoying to other people.
+All you can do is try to be tuned into your strengths and weaknesses, and work to sand down the parts that may be annoying to other people.